Act I · The Grove

 "Gale, when you have a moment, can you collect some wood?"
 Shadowheart says, collecting large stones for a fire ring at the center of the clearing.

 "Of course!"
-He tests the tension of his guy line before shuffling off into the trees to gather dried sticks.
+He tests the tension of his guylines before shuffling off into the trees to gather dried sticks.

-Lae'zel ties off the last stake to her tent, sullen and stoney faced.
-"We dawdle when we have illithid parasites in our brains.
+Lae'zel ties off the last stake to her tent, sullen and stone faced.
+"We dawdle when the worm gestates in our heads.
 I hope come the morning you all will be rested enough to understand the gravity of our predicament."

 Gale clings to a bundle of twigs.
 "Well, if my memory serves, we have approximately seven days before the little devils change us."
-He catches himself and glances at me.
+I glance at him, and he catches my stare.
 "Not little devils... tadpoles.
 The tadpoles."
 He clears his throat.

 "One night's rest isn't life or death."
 He places the bundle next to the fire ring.
 "Especially after what we've just been through."

-"I agree."
-Shadowheart says.
-She arranges the larger sticks in a stacked square, then looks from me to Gale.
+Shadowheart arranges the larger sticks in a stacked square, then looks from me to Gale.
 "Could one of you..."

 I step over and kneel, snapping fire into my fingers and igniting the sticks.